compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 ### Troubleshooting basics {#troubleshooting}

 If at some point something goes wrong and the server no longer starts properly, there a few way to figure out what went wrong and how to fix it.
-We will be looking at one of the more common reasons for a server crash in this example but learning what to look for can help you figure out how to fix any issue.
+We will be looking at one of the more common reasons for a server crash in this example but learning what to look for can help you figure out how to fix any problem.

 :::note
 **If the console window just closes when you try to start the server there will always be a log file you can read!**